AnyBody/anybody-tutorial/A_Getting_started_modeling/index.rst

 Getting Started with Modeling
 =============================

-This tutorial explains the design of complex biomechanical models starting from a full body model from the model repository.
+This tutorial explains the construction of a complex biomechanical model, starting from a full body model from the model repository.

 A model will be created from a template and the model will adapted to explain the reaction of the human body to an environment.